 Coastal decorating to me is ephemeral.
 Picture for one moment the colors of the water reflected on the walls and the next moment sun rays reverberating on the water and then again on the walls of your home.
-Coastal decoration is breezy, it must recreate the soft wind that carries the music of a wind chime and the echo of the sea in a large conch shell.
-Coastal decoration is also rustic, sandy and weathered as the seawater creates a patina on anything it touches.
+The coastal decoration is breezy, it must recreate the soft wind that carries the music of a wind chime and the echo of the sea in a large conch shell.
+The coastal decoration is also rustic, sandy and weathered as the seawater creates a patina on anything it touches.
 These are the feelings and atmospheres we want to create when decorating in the coastal style.

-This style requires texturing, that means eliminating slipperiness and glossiness.
+This style requires texturing, which means eliminating slipperiness and glossiness.
 The essence of a coastal effect is to keep everything as natural as possible.
 It is a celebration of tactile qualities where one can imagine telling a story of mariners and navigations.
-It is important to use opaque material, salvaged or rustic, weathered-beaten materials that are warm and cozy like driftwood, burlap fabrics and cord or rope materials often used as trims.
+It is important to use opaque material, salvaged or rustic, weathered-beaten materials that are warm and cozy like driftwood, burlap fabrics and cords or rope materials often used as trims.

-Colors are interesting, because most people would decorate using a lot of white, blues and aqua colors, but if we look at the underwater world, we will find an array of beautiful colors.
-In the underwater world, there are coral banks ranging from beautiful orange color to purplish, white, cream and even greenish.
+Colors are interesting because most people would decorate using a lot of white, blues and aqua colors, but if we look at the underwater world, we will find an array of beautiful colors.
+In the underwater world, there are coral banks ranging from a beautiful orange color to purplish, white, cream and even greenish.
 The seabed has vegetation and algae ranging from all the grey tones, all the blue tones, all the green tones, to sage, pale yellow, and purple and even rose colors.
 Let’s not forget the colors of all the fish, some of which are multicolored and then all the variegated shells varying from beige and white tones to even brown tones, black, grey, blues and on and on.

 Copyright © 2017 Valentina Cirasola, All Rights Reserved